 Pioneer Homesteading or Lewis & Clark Explorers

 Our homeschool curriculum has been designed for a three hour class once a month, with an engaging and unique curriculum each time.
 We will have several days and times available and will help get you placed within a group.
-There is a limit of 10 kids per group.
+There is a limit of 10 kids per class group.

 Mixed age groups and hands-on learning activities are our specialty.
-Our homeschool curriculum is designed to work well for boys and girls of varying ages (usually 5-10 years old), and has a focus on experiential learning.
+Our homeschool curriculum is designed to work well for boys and girls of varying ages (usually 6-10 years old), and has a focus on experiential learning.
 Older kids often help the younger ones, and our well-trained and enthusiastic staff gets to know your child through monthly classes.
 Parents usually stay on site and sometimes even help out with crafts or activities as needed.
 For older children, you have the option of signing them in and then leaving for the session.
 Our location, the Snapp House in Cottage Grove, is a historic home with lovely grounds including a covered picnic table area, and access to the Coast Fork of the Willamette River.
+In December we will have a field trip to a different location instead of meeting at the Snapp House.

 $15 per child for your first class, so you can try it out and see if it’s a good fit.